tomara-x/quartz/README.md

 - `yy` copy selection to clipboard
 - `p` paste copied

+notes:
+- holding shift, then clicking an entity, or dragging across and area will add to the selection
-note: when drag-selecting, holding `alt` will only select circles (ignores holes), holding `ctrl` will only select holes (ignores circles), and holding `shift` will add to the selection
+- when drag-selecting, holding `alt` will only select circles (ignores holes), holding `ctrl` will only select holes (ignores circles)
+- ctrl+clicking a selected entity will deselect it

 </p>
 </details>